zakarialaoui10/mdzjs/README.md

 > This project is part of the [ZikoJS](https://github.com/zakarialaoui10/ziko.js) ecosystem.

 # MDZjs
 A Markdown preprocessor for Zikojs.
-Markdown in Zikojs.
 It combines the simplicity of Markdown syntax with the power and flexibility of ***Javascript***

 ## Install